-In 1896 Independence Twp. east of the Cuyahoga River was annexed by Newburgh.
-The section of the township remaining to the west after Independence incorporated became the village of Seven Hills in 1927.
-The population of Independence in 1920 was 1,075.
-With the advent of the automobile and construction of highways, Independence became industrialized.
+In 1896 the portion of Independence Twp. east of the Cuyahoga River was annexed by Newburgh. and incorporated into two villages: South Newburgh and Newburgh Heights.
+A western section of the township became the village of Seven Hills after Independence incorporated.
+By 1920 the population of Independence reached 1,075.
+As more highways were constructed (and later, interchanges serving Interstates 77 and 480), Independence became more industrialized.
 The Willow Cloverleaf at Brecksville and Granger roads, completed in 1940, was one of the first highway interchanges in the country.
 New businesses included the REPUBLIC STEEL CORP.
-Research Center, Goodrich, the Gulf Chemical Co., the Sperry-Univac Co., and the DAVY MCKEE CORP.
-During the 1970s, new streets and homes were constructed; population grew to 7,034 in 1970, dropped to 6,500 in 1990, and increased again to 7,109 in 2000.
-Recreational facilities include Elmwood Park and a portion of the CUYAHOGA VALLEY NATIONAL PARK.
-Four churches, St. Michael's Roman Catholic (1851), Concordia Lutheran, Independence Presbyterian (1855), and Independence United Methodist (1862), served the community in the 1980s.
-The city was also home to a branch of the CUYAHOGA COUNTY PUBLIC LIBRARY SYSTEM.
+Research Center, Goodrich, Gulf Chemical Co., Sperry-Univac Co., and the DAVY MCKEE CORP.
+During the 1970s, numerous new streets and homes were constructed.
+In 1970 Independence’s population was 7,034.
+It then dropped to 6,500 by1990, and increased again to 7,109 in 2000.
+At the cusp of 2020, Independence’s population was approximately 7,200.

 See also SUBURBS.